 You can pull equity out of your home to consolidate and pay off high interest debt, pay for home renovations, or use it for other needs.
 There are many different ways to draw equity out of your home, including:

 If you’re thinking of taking out a home equity loan to pay off debt, you’re not alone.
-But before you take out a home equity loan to pay off debt, you should consider the pros and cons.
+But before you take action, you should consider the pros and cons.

-With terms of 5-30 years, home equity loans also give you more time to pay back your debt than if you were to use a debt consolidation loan or a personal loan.
-Although it takes a longer time to pay back than other types of loans, a home equity loan could take less time than if you were to just continue making minimum payments on your debt.
+With terms of five to 30 years, home equity loans also give you more time to pay back your debt than if you were to use a debt consolidation loan or a personal loan.
+Although it takes a longer time to pay back than other types of loans, a home equity loan could take less time than if you were to just continue making minimum payments on your higher-interest debt.
 And since the terms of your home equity loan won’t change over the life of the loan, you’ll know the total cost of the loan upfront.